Whether you’re using Elementor Free version or Pro and you’re looking to

 Source: Mozilla Dev

-Resources to Get Webfonts that Look Modern & Elegant on Your Elementor Site
+Best Resources to Get Web fonts for Elementor that Looks Modern & Elegant

 Premium-Font-Sofia-Pro